TestCentric/testcentric-old-website/input/index.md

 # About Me

 I'm Charlie Poole and I've worked in software development since the 1970s.
 In 2001 I came across Extreme Programming and in particular Test-Driven Development.
-I was involved in the NUnit project beginning around 2002 and continue to be involved today.
+I was involved in the NUnit project from 2002 to 2021.

-Much of the TestCentric tooling leverages work done by me and others on the NUnit team, but it also involves some new directions.
+I left NUnit in order to pursue some new directions in software tooling and TestCentric is the vehicle for that.
+Of course, much of the TestCentric tooling leverages work done by me and others on the NUnit team.

 # Software